 Directions: From Astoria drive north on Hwy 101 across the Columbia River.
 Follow the signs to Ilwaco, Washington.
 From Ilwaco follow the signs to Cape Disappointment State Park.
 Beards Hollow, North Head Lighthouse and the Lewis and Clark Interpretive Center are all well marked and have small parking lots.
 During the summer months, parking may be limited.
 Make use of the free shuttle offered to hike one way and ride back to your car.

-The Discovery Trail stretches 8 miles from Ilwaco, Wash., through Cape Disappointment State Park north to Long Beach.
+The Discovery Trail stretches 8 miles from Ilwaco, WA, through Cape Disappointment State Park north to Long Beach.
 You can hike the entire trail or travel segments from one of the many trailheads.
 Portions of the trail are open to bikes.
 The trail winds through coastal forest and wetlands at Beards Hollow in Cape Disappointment, then travels along the dunes north past Long Beach.
 The trail segment in Long Beach has four key monuments related to the Corps of Discovery's exploration of the area: a 9-foot etched basalt monolith, a gray whale skeleton, a life-size bronze of Clark with sturgeon and Clark's Tree, a 19-foot bronze sculpture noting the most Northwest point the Corps reached on its trip.

 From Astoria, drive on Hwy 101 North to Ilwaco, Cape Disappointment or the City of Long Beach.